Trkkhrmn/Drone-with-Object-Tracking-and-QR-Code-Scanning/README.md

 # Drone with Object Detection and QR Code Scanning

 This project integrates object detection, QR code scanning, and laser control into a drone system using the **DroneKit** library for UAV control, **YOLOv8** for object detection, and **pyzbar** for QR code scanning.
-The drone can be controlled to follow a specific target (e.g., a red balloon) while also scanning for QR codes and performing actions based on detections.
+The drone is controlled to follow a specific target (for example, a red balloon is preferred in this project) while scanning QR codes and performing actions based on the detections.
+If the appropriate position is achieved during the tracking code, the target can be marked with the laser integrated into the drone.

 ## Features
 - **Object Detection**: Uses YOLOv8 to detect specific objects (e.g., red balloons) in the camera feed.